-As you manage the maintenance items against elements in your model, you can monitor the status of reported defects, changes, issues and tasks by generating a Maintenance report on the Package.
+As you manage the maintenance items against elements in your model, you can monitor the status of reported features, changes, documents, issues, defects and tasks by generating a Maintenance report on the Package.
 You can filter the report to show maintenance items of a certain type, having a specific status, reported by a specific person and/or resolved by a specific person.